rkulla/imgv/README.markdown

     $ imgv <directory|image|remote image>

-If you're in Windows and have the executable binary version "imgv.exe" Click on imgv from the start menu if it was installed there or in a DOS window type:
+If you're in Windows and have the executable binary version "imgv.exe" Click on imgv from the start menu if it was installed there or in a cmd prompt type:

     C:\"Program Files"\imgv> imgv.exe